trollfot/dolmen.app.authentication/src/dolmen/app/authentication/README.txt

 and to store inside the plugin.
 Then, we can test the look up.

-In order to make the authentication pluggable, the principal authenticator plugin relies on 3 adapters:
+In order to make the authentication pluggable, the principal authenticator plugin relies on 3 interfaces:

 - IAccountStatus : if an adaptation exist to this interface from the IPrincipal object, it is used to figure out if the principal can